Discrete Structures

 Optional Material

-1/26: Exam 2 will be given today.
-It will cover the material from in-class work on 1/18-1/24.
-That includes Sections 1.8, 1.9, 2.2, 2.3, 3.1, 3.3, 5.1, and 5.3.
-Expect to work for around 60 minutes, but no more than 75 minutes.
+1/23: Exam 2 will be given today.
+It will cover the material from in-class work on 1/15-1/21.
+That includes Sections 1.3, 1.5, 1.6, 1.7, 1.8, 2.1, 2.2, 2.3, 3.1, and 3.2.
+Expect to work for around 45 minutes, but no more than 60 minutes.
 (The quiz isn't any longer, but some of you may get stuck on the logic proof(s).)
-The exam will be open notes.
-All of you are expected to be in class to take the exam unless you are ill or in COVID quarantine.
-If I have not given you permission to take the exam remotely, you should be in class!
-If you did not receive an email from me, you should be in class for the exam.

 You are not permitted to communicate with any human being by any means, including but not limited to, talking, phone conversations, text messages, email messages, hand signals, smoke signals, semaphore, Morse code, Force code (used to communicate with Jedi knights), social media, antisocial media, or any other means that I've omitted.
 You are not permitted to use any internet resource whatsoever.
-You are not permitted to use any text other than mine, any app on your phone, any app that's not on your phone, Google, WolframAlpha, or any other print or internet resource that I've omitted.
+You are not permitted to use any text, any app on your phone, any app that's not on your phone, Google, WolframAlpha, or any other print or internet resource that I've omitted.

-These exercises are due on 1/27.
+These exercises are due on 1/24.
 These will prepare you for our next class.
 FINALIZED

 * Watch these videos before our next class.